 To support ongoing testing in evolving environments, the framework integrates with CI/CD pipelines using Jenkins.
-Whenever a new version of SFG is deployed or a configuration change is committed to the version control system, the pipeline automatically provisions the test environment, executes the workload, captures metrics, and archives reports.
-Reports are formatted in both human-readable and machine-parsable formats to support further analytics and historical comparisons.
+Whenever a new version of SFG is deployed or a configuration change is committed to the control system, version the pipeline automatically provisions the test environment, executes the workload. captures metrics, and archives reports.
+Reports are formatted in both humanreadable and machine-parsable formats to support further analytics and historical comparisons.